-Need a quick lesson on how life insurance actually works?
+Need a quick run-down on how life insurance actually works?

 What types of life insurance can I get?